Band: Garet Camella

 Lowdown:

-it would be one of those rare ones containing two messages
+cookie, it would be one of those rare ones containing two

-instead of one.
-One message might read: "Be positive with
+messages instead of one.
+One message might read: "Be

-your choices--time and patience will heal your soul."
-The
+positive with your choices--time and patience will heal your

-other might read: "Slowly drive away from the past to retire
+soul."
+The other might read: "Slowly drive away from the past

-present confusion, without regret."
-The advising lyrics are full
+to retire present confusion, without regret."
+The advising

-of uplifting metaphors and imagery.
-To reflect the generally
+lyrics are full of uplifting metaphors and imagery.
+To reflect

-feel-good lyrics, Camella primarily plays higher notes on his
+the generally feel-good lyrics, Camella primarily plays higher

-guitar with matching vocals.
-Each of the five songs is
+notes on his guitar with matching vocals.
+Each of the five

-dominated by an original acoustic riff (using both strumming
+songs is dominated by an original acoustic riff (using both

-self-backing vocal layers on loops--including a beatbox break
+builds and self-backing vocal layers on loops--including a

-down.
-Some tracks bring a variety of instruments (drums,
+beatbox break down.
+Some tracks bring a variety of

-keys, bass, maracas) that materialize into a full-band sound.
+instruments (drums, keys, bass, maracas) that materialize into

 Latin-infused vibe leans toward Jason Mraz, but moves closer